kreed/bluefin-ce/README.md

 This builds on top of [bluefin-latest](https://github.com/ublue-os/bluefin) with a handful of personal tweaks:

+- Remove the bluefin logo from plymouth
-- Add neovim and rust out of the box
+- Add neovim and git-delta
 - Swap out some gnome shell extensions (drop dash to dock and logo menu, add dash to panel)

 More (or maybe less) to come in the future.